microsoft/Azure-Analytics-and-AI-Engagement/00-setup-instructions.md

 **If you would like to open the VM in Remote Desktop for improved resolution, follow these steps:**

-8. **In the Windows search field, type “Remote Desktop”.
+8. **In the Windows search field, type "Remote Desktop".
 Alternatively, type Windows + R then type mstsc + enter**

 ![Remote Desktop Access](./media/00-06.png "Remote Desktop Access")

-9. Use the VM DNS and VM credentials from the labs page to connect to the VM.

-10. On the Demo VM desktop **double click** on the Microsoft Edge Beta icon.
+9. Use the VM DNS and VM credentials from the labs' page to connect to the VM.
+On the Demo VM desktop **double click** on the Microsoft Edge Beta icon.
 This will open many tabs.
 Each tab represents a different step in the demo.

 ![Edge Browser Shortcut](./media/00-07.png "Edge Browser Shortcut")

-11. **Sign in** with the **Azure Credentials** from the lab details page that is now open back in your own browser - see screenshot on right.
+11. **Sign in** with the **Azure Credentials** from the lab details page that is now open back in your own browser - see screenshot on the right.
 Cut and paste these credentials into the Demo VM.

 ![Azure Credentials](./media/00-08.png "Azure Credentials")

-12. **Choose YES** when prompted to “Stay Signed In”.
+12. **Choose YES** when prompted to "Stay Signed In".

 ![Sign-In Screen](./media/00-09.png "Sign-In Screen")

-13.	**Open** the second tab in the browser of the VM

-14.	**Choose** “Use another account”
+13.	**Open** the second tab in the browser of the VM and **choose** “Use another account”

 ![Account Selection Screen](./media/00-10.png "Account Selection Screen")